Skip to main content

 Only three employees remained when Solid filed for bankruptcy, including CEO Arjun Thyagarajan.
 The company had not engaged any new clients in 2025 and was operating in wind-down mode prior to the petition.

-Solid's bankruptcy followed Synapse's April 2024 collapse, which froze nearly $160 million in deposits and affected up to 10 million customers.
+Solid's bankruptcy followed Synapse's April 2024 failure, which froze nearly $160 million in deposits and affected up to 10 million customers.
 The Federal Reserve issued cease and desist orders against BaaS partner banks, and sponsor banks became increasingly reluctant to maintain fintech relationships.
 Reports described fintechs pursuing bank charters rather than relying on BaaS intermediaries.

 Who is the claims agent for Solid Financial?